tonyc128/Fashion-MNIST-CNN/README.md

 ![](https://i.imgur.com/xKhxwGM.png)

 ## Dataset
-The dataset this project is using is from https://www.kaggle.com/zalando-research/fashionmnist.
+The dataset this project using is from https://www.kaggle.com/zalando-research/fashionmnist.

 ## Notice
 Seperate the original training data set into fashion-mnist_train_data and fashion-mnist_train_label.